rupadarshiray/rupadarshiray.github.io/content/academia/inculcation.md

 	- Knot theory
 	- [Dirac's belt trick, Topology, and Spin ½ particles - YouTube](https://www.youtube.com/watch?v=ACZC_XEyg9U)

+### dynamical systems and ODEs

+### probability and information

 ### *handwavey* physics

 ![|600](https://i.imgur.com/dkGS1Kx.png)

-- You can definitely continue with rigorous analysis at this point here (instead of doing *handwavey* physics), it's always an inculcating and ever-increasing skill and knowledge-base: [[inculcation#Rigorous constructions|Rigorous constructions]]
+- You can definitely continue with rigorous analysis at this point here (instead of doing *handwavey* physics), it's always an inculcating and ever-increasing skill and knowledge-base: [[inculcation#Linear constructions|Rigorous constructions]]
 - To to anything *properly* in classical mechanics/quantum mechanics, the theory of analysis in normed vector spaces and  manifolds, measure, ODEs, dyanmical systems becomes important.
-They are constructed in [[inculcation#Rigorous constructions|Rigorous constructions]], but doing vague stuff first does not hurt - anything for **motivations**!
+They are constructed in [[inculcation#Linear constructions|Rigorous constructions]], but doing vague stuff first does not hurt - anything for **motivations**!
 - One would think while reading these basic books that there are these "untouchable books" which are very far off - while they are actually easy to grasp if basic ideas of manifolds/normed vector spaces are known - things like coordinate transformation, "objects that transform like objects" becomes trivial.
 - #### DO MORE CLASSICAL (before quantum)!
 	- [[inculcation-classical-physics|Classical physics]]